mfranczy/timescale/README.md

 Run `make build` to build **timescale-cli** binary locally on your host.

-> NOTE: It requires $GOBIN env to be set and make sure that it has been added to $PATH
+> It requires $GOBIN env to be set and make sure that it has been added to $PATH

 Now you should be able to execeute `timescale-cli --help`